Erin-Fedewa-NOAA/Snow-Crab-Condition/README.md

 # Snow-Crab-Condition
-Data and analyses for "Energetic limitations and mass mortality of Bering Sea snow crab: The role of warming and density dependence in collapse and recovery potential", in prep.
-This dataset includes immature snow crab sampled for hepatopancreas on 2019, 2021, 2022 and 2023 NOAA eastern and northern Bering Sea bottom trawl surveys.
-Total fatty acid concentrations estimated from hepatopancreas samples were used to explore spatiotemporal variation in energetic condition in relation to temperature and snow crab density.
+Data and analyses for "Energetic limitations and mass mortality of Bering Sea snow crab: Interacting effects of warming and density on collapse and recovery", in prep.
+This dataset includes immature snow crab sampled for hepatopancreas on NOAA eastern Bering Sea (2019, 2021-2024) and northern Bering Sea (2019, 2021-2023) bottom trawl surveys.
+We use a direct measure of energetic condition (total fatty acids in the hepatopancreas) applied across the collapsing eastern Bering Sea and non-collapsing northern Bering Sea portions of the snow crab population to evaluate energetic reserves as a mechanism explaining the collapse and potential recovery of Bering Sea snow crab.

 Project PIs: Erin Fedewa (NOAA AFSC) and Louise Copeman (NOAA AFSC)